uwspstar/FullStack/Linq/readme.md

 }

 ```
+### Cast
-- Cast : attempts to convert all of the items within an existing collection to another type and return them in a new collection.
+- attempts to convert all of the items within an existing collection to another type and return them in a new collection.
 ```
 ArrayList list = new ArrayList();
 list.Add(1);